electron/electron/docs/api/app.md

 Returns:

 * `event` Event
-* `type` String - A string identifying the activity.
+* `type` string - A string identifying the activity.
 Maps to [`NSUserActivity.activityType`][activity-type].
 * `userInfo` unknown - Contains app-specific state stored by the activity on another device.